brizandrew/nicar-2022-javascript-103/lesson/4 – Your First Module.md

 ## Coding a Default Export
 In order to import something into your main file, you first need to create a module.
-Let's make a folder called `renderArticle` in our `src` directory.
+Make a folder called `renderArticle` in your `src` directory.
 And inside that, make a file called `index.js`.

 <details>
     <summary>Why index.js?</summary>
-    A common pattern you see in JavaScript is there being a filed called "index.js" inside a folder which [represents an entry point](https://stackoverflow.com/questions/21063587/what-is-index-js-used-for-in-node-js-projects) into the module.
-Most frameworks will then interpret an attempt to "import" the folder as an attempt to import that index file.
+A common pattern you see in JavaScript is haivng a file named "index.js" inside a folder which [represents an entry point](https://stackoverflow.com/questions/21063587/what-is-index-js-used-for-in-node-js-projects) into the module.
+Most frameworks will interpret an attempt to "import" the folder as an attempt to import that index file.
 For example, if you import "src/renderArticle", Parcel knows to look for the file "src/renderArticle/index.js".
 </details>

 Inside `index.js`, paste